 Deciding on a radiation treatment plan

 You will talk with a radiation oncologist.
-This is a doctor who specializes in both cancer and radiation.
-You’ll work with your doctor to decide what your treatment will be and how long it will last.
-During your visit, ask what you can expect to feel during and after the treatment.
+This is a healthcare provider who specializes in both cancer and radiation.
+You’ll work with your healthcare provider to decide what your treatment will be and how long it will last.
+During your visit, ask what you can expect during and after the treatment.

 How internal radiation therapy is done

-This type of radiation therapy is also called brachytherapy.
-Low-dose rate (LDR) brachytherapy is done in the hospital over a period of 48 to 72 hours.
-High-dose rate (HDR) brachytherapy is done over a few hours and you can go home that day.
+This type of radiation therapy is also called brachytherapy or high-dose rate (HDR) brachytherapy.
+It is done over a few hours and you can go home the same day.
 There are two types of internal radiation therapy:

 Interstitial radiation.
-This uses needles that contain radioactive material and are placed directly into the tumor and nearby tissues.
+This uses needles that contain seeds or wires of radioactive material and are put right into the tumor.

 During internal radiation:

-You may have tests ahead of time to see where the radioactive material should be placed.
-Then, the oncologist places radioactive material inside your vagina.
+You may have imaging tests ahead of time to see exactly where the radioactive material should be placed.
+Then, the oncologist places the radioactive material inside your vagina.

 The material stays in place for a period of time to kill the abnormal cells.
 How long it stays in place varies.
 This depends on the stage and location of your cancer.

-The doctor removes the radioactive material before you go home.
+The healthcare provider removes the radioactive material before you go home.

 How external beam radiation therapy is done